The History of India’s Social Class System (the Caste System)

 The system is disturbing in many ways, but it speaks to a very important fundamental aspect of nature.
 This is that people are naturally divided into classes, and some types of personalities are naturally suited for certain roles.

-While today few would argue that roles and classes should be defined by birth or by anything more than individual choice, many would argue that they exist in practice in most of our history’s cultures.
-It is interesting that one of the cultures that best withstood the warring factions of history, India, has long organized itself into a structured system like this.
+While today few would argue that roles and classes should not be mandated by birth or the state, and should be instead defined by individual choice and merit, many would argue that hereditary class systems none-the-less exist in practice in most of our history’s cultures.

 The Caste System and Ancient Indian Society.